SiriusCraft/course-6.824-distributed-systems/questions/README.md

 ```
 Flat Datacenter Storage Suppose tractserver T1 is temporarily unreachable due to a network problem, so the metadata server drops T1 from the TLT.
 Then the network problem goes away, but for a while the metadata server is not aware that T1's status has changed.
 During this time could T1 serve client requests to read and write tracts that it stores?
 If yes, give an example of how this could happen.
 If no, explain what mechanism(s) prevent this from happening.
 ```

+#### Answer:

+As stated in the section 3.2 of the paper, the client must use the latest TLT to contact with the tractservers, and as the tractserver T1 has a rather stale TLT, they can not share data as the TLTs does not match.
+Thus this TLT-base mechanism can prevent this from happening.